 Now in its 34th year, The Buzz Jones Big Band has toured Europe three times with appearances at the North Sea and Montreux Jazz Festivals.
-The band has released three compact discs -- Live!
+The band has released three compact discs: Live!
 At The Montreux Jazz Festival (1995), Millennium Swing (2000), and What's Up In The Attic?
 (2007).
 The ensemble has performed with notable jazz artists such as John Pizzarelli and Denis DiBlasio and has opened for legendary entertainers Tony Bennett and Bob Newhart.
-Buzz also conducted the Welsh Chamber Orchestra of Pennsylvania on a concert tour of Wales and England and at the North American Association for the Study of Welsh Culture Conference in Philadelphia.
+Jones also conducted the Welsh Chamber Orchestra of Pennsylvania on a concert tour of Wales and England and at the North American Association for the Study of Welsh Culture Conference in Philadelphia.
 His jazz sextet performed and taught jazz workshops in German musikschules twice during the 2000s.

-Dr. Jones is a member of the American Society of Composers, Authors, and Publishers and Phi Beta Mu (International Bandmasters Fraternity).
-For over forty years, he was an active member of the National Association of Music Educators and the Pennsylvania Music Educators Association and served as president of the International Association for Jazz Education from 2003-07.
+Jones is a member of the American Society of Composers, Authors, and Publishers and Phi Beta Mu (International Bandmasters Fraternity).
+For over 40 years, he was an active member of the National Association of Music Educators and the Pennsylvania Music Educators Association and served as president of the International Association for Jazz Education from 2003-07.
 He has received the Creative Arts Achievement Award and the Alumni Citation Award from his alma mater, Lebanon Valley College.